Skip to main content

 Now that the children have moved out, you realize you want to spread your wings, too.
 Perhaps you want to move to an entirely new nest or simply tidy up the nest you have.

 Many of these homeowners are making their “forever” homes even better by redoing kitchens and bathrooms and — for retirees who want to embark on new business ventures — creating new home offices.
-In fact, people ages 55 and older spend $117 billion — over half of all home renovation expenses — improving their homes each year.1 And for those who don’t want to mow the lawn, rake the leaves, clean the gutters, and shovel the snow, they can hire someone else to do these chores.
+And for those who don’t want to mow the lawn, rake the leaves, clean the gutters, and shovel the snow, they can hire someone else to do these chores.

-However, there’s still a large portion of the retirement population (3 million people ages 60 and older) who want to downsize and relocate to a new home.1
+However, there’s still a large portion of the retirement population (29%) who want to downsize and relocate to a new home.1

-If you want to downsize, here are some considerations so you can make the process as enjoyable as possible.
+If you are considering downsizing, here are some considerations so you can make the process as enjoyable as possible.

 Be confident moving forward with your decision to sell your home.